sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 We use weather information only from one weather station, and we use only the main parameters, so we don't expect very good performance, but this model can be a good basis for later improvements.

 In this project, we build the deep learning part of the model.

+This is a beginner project, we used codesnippets from the challenge course, especially from the character rnn forecast: https://github.com/udacity/deep-learning-v2-pytorch/tree/master/recurrent-neural-networks/char-rnn

 ## Main Files